"In your kitchen right now, you most likely have treatments and preventatives to assist with symptoms of many things."

-So for your health in general, you can supplement withSmarter Curcumin as a way to further protect against inflammation throughout your body.
+So for your health in general, you can supplement withSmarter Curcumin as a way to further promote normal inflammation responses throughout your body.

 You’ve probably heard of curcumin if you watch our show regularly, but, if you’re new to curcumin, it is the concentrated active ingredient inside in turmeric.
 When formulated properly it can have an amazing effect on your body.
-In fact, it’s an amazing 250 times more potent inflammation-fighter than Turmeric itself.
-A large part of the inflammation-fighting effect of curcumin comes from is its ability to inhibit key enzymes in the body known to promote inflammation.
+In fact, it’s more potent than turmeric itself.

 Did you know that migraines are the third most prevalent illnessin the world?
 In the United States alone, one out of every four households has at least one person living with migraines.

 With that being said, it’s not a bad idea to haveginger,almonds, and maybe even a little organiccoffee stocked in your pantry.
 Although Dr. Nancy recommendsavoiding coffee, she does make an exception for migraine sufferers.